 In general, the soft skills of listening, communicating, and delegating are every bit as important as hard skills.
 Hard skills required include financial management, organization, and risk assessment.
 In a role with so many different responsibilities, there are many valuable skills and abilities to obtain.

-Here are the top three skillsets that every construction project manager needs in 2022:
+Here are the top three skillsets that every construction project manager needs:

 Leadership in construction is a fundamental project manager skill that forms the basis of many others on this list.

 To successfully lead a team through an entire project, a construction manager must:

 A successful construction manager thoroughly understands their team and each contributor’s individual strengths to coordinate an action plan accordingly.
 In the construction industry, there are constant setbacks and curveballs that require a strong leader to resolve and manage effectively.

 Bad weather, delayed supply deliveries, and internal disputes are all common challenges for a construction project manager.
 So, tackling these challenges — and guiding a team successfully — requires good leadership strategies.

 Within leadership, a construction project manager must also have the following abilities: